hexoh/ionic-v1-obfuscate/README.md

       };
       ```

-   * add `templatecache task`.The **_root_** parameter refers to the root directory node of your html file.
+   * add `templatecache` task.The **_root_** parameter refers to the root directory node of your html file.
 Adding this parameter will automatically add the root node before the generated file path.

       ```js
       gulp.task('templatecache', function (done) {